tongjie-chen/quorum/README.md

 `3f+1`.

 Previous algorithms have been proposed.
-The advantage of QBFT is to have a low communication latency of three with normal case and view change communication complexity of `O(n^2)` .
+The advantage of QBFT is to have a low communication latency of `3` because the `3` states transfer from pre-prepare to prepare to commit.
+The communication complexity is `O(n^2)` because `n` node broadcasts to the other nodes about size of `n`.
 This is most relevant in situation where the execution and communication delay is not easy to predict.

-A quorum is the number of `floor((n+f)/2)+1`.
+A quorum is the number of `floor((n+f)/2)+1` in the paper
+<https://arxiv.org/pdf/2002.03613v2.pdf>, but depends on situation in
+the code whether to be `2f+1` or `2/3f`.

+The concensus starts with `startQBFT()` in `backend.go`, then to `core.Start()`, `startNewRound()`.

+A node is calculated to be a \"commander\" (leader or proposer) by `CalcProposer()`.
+Then send broadcast pre-prepare to let other nodes start to work in normal operation.
+A node knows if it is the
+\"commander\" by pattern matching with `event.Data.(type)`.

 Normal operation is like a state machine.
-Without failure of scale larger than `f+1`, the state of node changes from setup to pre-prepare to prepare and then commit and to final state.
-It starts with a leader to propose value to broadcast to other nodes to start other nodes in state machine manner.
+Without failure of scale larger than `f+1`, the state of node changes from `StateAcceptRequest`, `StatePreprepared` to `StatePrepared` and finally `StateCommitted`.
+Every state ends in broadcast (gossip) messages to other nodes.
+The message include a number code and rlp encoded payload.
+Payload are very similar structured with CommonPayload and auxlilary information of state such as `digest` for prepare and `seal` for commit.
+The messages are handled by a handler with pattern matching the number code.

 Because the communication delay may be infinite if a node is down or erroneous outputs from nodes, the algorithms uses round change to keep